Biogenic CO2 and accounting concepts

 This leaves a gap in reporting, though; if a company reports reduced scope 1 emissions then this could be because they use less energy or a cleaner fossil fuel or biofuels.
 It could even be that they have increased energy use but balanced that by using biofuels.
 Biogenic emissions are needed to complete the picture.

 From a more strategic point of view, biogenic emissions are also needed to understand the company’s dependence on biomass as an energy source.
-This should then prompt stakeholders to ask questions about the biofuels such as whether they are they are from sustainable sources.
+This should then prompt stakeholders to ask questions about the biofuels such as whether they are from sustainable sources.

 There is a huge amount of debate over the use and reporting of biogenic emissions and this guide is intended only to provide the information that is needed to report biogenic CO2; for more information see, for example, the GHG Protocol draft guidance (opens in a new tab).